LeeKevin/janelledelbello/src/pages/index.md

  has taken me across the world--I’ve taught K-12 students from Alberta, Canada to South Korea!
 No matter where I go, I carry with me a sense of adaptability, innovation, and creativity to build learning solutions.

-I’m currently completing a Master of Art in Education: Instructional Technologies at San Francisco State University and working as an instructional designer at [Intuitive](https://www.intuitive.com/).
+ I graduated with a Master of Arts in Education: Instructional Technologies at San Francisco State University.

+I’m currently working as an instructional designer at [Intuitive](https://www.intuitive.com/).